system76/docs/content/ubiquity-bug.md

 [Bug 1249295](https://bugs.launchpad.net/ubuntu/+source/ubiquity/+bug/1249295)

-Any additional people that mark <span style="color: #093;">Does this bug affect you?</span> on that bug report will help gain additional traction from developers to get this issue resolved.
+Any additional people that mark "Does this bug affect you?" on that bug report will help gain additional traction from developers to get this issue resolved.